ziqinyeow/juxt.space/README.md

 ## Conclusion

 Star it till I open-source it.
-Plan is to open-source it to Vercel Template.
+The plan is to open-source it to Vercel Template.